YugabyteDB-Samples/market-orders-app-django/README.md

 - **Method 2:** Running the Celery task with  the application to ingest the data
     - [Install redis](https://redis.io/docs/getting-started/installation/), to use it as a broker and backed tp store the task results.
 For  backend you can also use YugabyteDB, by twealking the celery backed configuration in the `market_order_app/settings.py` file.
     - Open 3 terminal windows to run -`redis-server`, `celery worker` (in Django project directory) and Django app server to run respectively.
-        - terminale 1: `redis-server`
+        - terminal 1: `redis-server`
-        - terminale 2: `celery -A market_order_app worker --loglevel=info --concurrency 3`  # starts the celery worker to take tasks from the redis queue
+        - terminal 2: `celery -A market_order_app worker --loglevel=info --concurrency 3`  # starts the celery worker to take tasks from the redis queue
-        - terminale 3: `$ python manage.py runserver`
+        - terminal 3: `$ python manage.py runserver`

     - **Celery worker receiving task request**
     ![Celery worker receiving task request](/Docs/images/celery_worker_ingest_data_request.png)